metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 When a :term:`task` is "Run" it creates a :term:`job`.
-The job is a bash file containing the script you have told the task to run along with configuration and a system for trapping errors.
-It is this :term:`job` which actually gets executed.
+The job is a bash file containing the script you have told the task to run along with configuration specifications and a system for trapping errors.
+It is the :term:`job` which actually gets executed and not the task itself.
 This "job file" is called the :term:`job script`.

 During its life a typical :term:`task` goes through the following states:

 Waiting
-   :term:`Tasks <task>` wait for their dependencies to be satisfied before running, in the mean time they are in the "Waiting" state.
+   :term:`Tasks <task>` wait for their dependencies to be satisfied before running.
+In the meantime they are in the "Waiting" state.
 Submitted
-   When the :term:`task's <task>` dependencies have been met it is ready for submission.
+   When a :term:`task's <task>` dependencies have been met it is ready for submission.
 During this phase the :term:`job script` is created.
-   The :term:`job` is then submitted to the specified batch system, more on this in the :ref:`next section <tutorial-batch-system>`.
+   The :term:`job` is then submitted to the specified batch system.
+   There is more about this in the :ref:`next section <tutorial-batch-system>`.
 Running
    A :term:`task` is in the "Running" state as soon as the :term:`job` is executed.
 Succeeded
-   If the :term:`job` the :term:`task` submitted has successfully completed (zero return code) then it is said to have succeeded.
+   If the :term:`job` submitted by a :term:`task` has successfully completed (i.e. there is zero return code) then it is said to have succeeded.

-These are called the :term:`task states <task state>` and there are a few more (e.g. failed).
+These descriptions, and a few more (e.g. failed), are called the :term:`task states <task state>`.

 The cylc GUI